 Sometimes, a diagnosis doesn’t happen until well after an individual has advanced progression of Alzheimer’s or dementia.
 Guardianship, also called conservatorship, gives decision-making authority to someone else.
 It’s the only option if the person with dementia is not of sound mind.

-Cost: $1,500 on the low end to several thousand dollars or more for the lawyer filing the guardianship, several hundred dollars in court costs and a couple thousand dollars or more if the court appoints a lawyer to act on behalf of the allegedly impaired person.
+Cost: Varies, but expect $1,500 on the low end to several thousand dollars or more for the lawyer filing the guardianship, several hundred dollars in court costs and a couple thousand dollars or more if the court appoints a lawyer to act on behalf of the allegedly impaired person.

 Personal care services involve help with personal hygiene or other personal care.
 Costs vary, depending on the type of care involved.

-The average rate for unskilled home-care assistance is $21 an hour.
+According to the Genworth study, the average rate for uncertified home health services averages about $23 per day, up 4.55% since 2018.
 Medicare generally doesn’t help cover the unskilled care most Alzheimer’s patients need, like bathing, dressing and administering medications.

 Memory care units are specifically designed for Alzheimer’s patients.
 For example, a memory care facility is often set up in a circular layout because individuals with dementia sometimes feel anxiety when they encounter a dissimilar area.
 They offer more safety, security and relaxation than a regular care facility.
-It can cost $5,400 per month to reside in a memory care unit or approximately $64,800 per year, according to Dementia Care Central.
+It can cost $5,745 per month to reside in a memory care unit or approximately $68,940 per year, according to Senior Living.

 There are a variety of types of in-home care you can pursue, whether you opt for companion care or skilled nursing care.
 Besides personal care services, in-home services could include: